 There was an inverse association between soy food intake and sperm concentration that remained significant after accounting for age, abstinence time, body mass index, caffeine and alcohol intake and smoking.
 In the multivariate-adjusted analyses, men in the highest category of soy food intake had 41 million sperm/ml less than men who did not consume soy foods.

-The processing that soy protein isolate undergoes is also a huge cause for concern.
-Dr. Mercola describes the process,
+Importantly, the processing that soy protein isolate undergoes is also a huge cause for concern.
+In addition, Dr. Mercola describes the process,

 Substantial links have been demonstrated between increased fructose consumption and obesity, dyslipidemia, and insulin resistance.
 Growing evidence suggests that fructose contributes to the development and severity of NAFLD.
 In human studies, fructose is associated with increasing hepatic fat, inflammation, and possibly fibrosis…Sufficient evidence exists to support clinical recommendations that fructose intake be limited through decreasing foods and drinks high in added (fructose-containing) sugars.

-Obtaining a small, natural amount of fructose in unprocessed foods is fine.
-Obtaining isolated fructose from a processed protein drink…not so much.
+In short, obtaining a small, natural amount of fructose in unprocessed foods is fine.
+But obtaining isolated fructose from a processed protein drink…not so much.

-Sucralose (otherwise known as Splenda) is an artificial sweetener.
-It is made in a lab by adding three chlorine molecules to a sugar molecule.
-Sounds totally safe and healthy, right?
+To start off, sucralose (otherwise known as Splenda) is an artificial sweetener.
+It is made in a lab with three chlorine molecules to a sugar molecule.

-In my Herbalife article, I wrote that sucralose alters the beneficial gut flora in the GI tract.
-When tested on mice, consumption of sucralose resulted in a significant reduction of beneficial gut flora.
+In addition, when tested on mice, consumption of sucralose resulted in a significant reduction of beneficial gut flora.
 Considering that our gut flora helps protect us from everything ranging from the flu to cancer to depression, this is significant.